-Revenue increased by \$4.6 million, or 105%, to \$9.1 million during the year ended December 31, 2023 from \$4.4 million in the prior year.
-The increase was primarily due to a \$2.6 million increase in sales of batteries resulting from an increase in volume of orders from existing and new customers and a \$2.0 million increase in non-recurring development service revenue due to the completion of customization design services for certain customers.
-The increase in product revenue during the year ended December 31, 2023 included a \$1.9 million increase in sales of SiCore batteries.
+Revenue increased by \$15.1 million, or 167%, to \$24.2 million during the year ended December 31, 2024 from \$9.1 million in the prior year.
+The increase was primarily due to a \$17.2 million increase in sales of batteries, including a \$14.9 million increase in sales of our SiCore batteries, resulting from an increase in new customers and the overall increase in volume of orders from new and existing customers; and a \$0.3 million increase in government grants.
+The increase in revenue was offset by a \$2.4 million decrease in customization design service revenue, which is non-recurring revenue.

-Cost of Revenues
+Cost of Revenue